maths/stack-web/website_files/Events/2026-07-27-Conf-2026/conference-format.md

 # Conference Format

-This year, the STACK conference adopts a full five-day structure for the first time, with the aim of blending academic presentations, hands-on workshops, community meetings, and opportunities for deep collaboration throughout the week.
+The STACK conference will take place over five-days.
+The aim is to blend academic presentations, hands-on workshops, community meetings, and opportunities for collaboration.
+The conference will include:

-While many sessions will run in parallel to accommodate the breadth of contributions, the conference will also include several whole-group sessions such as keynote addresses, plenary discussions, the official opening ceremony, a poster walkthrough, and shared breaks.

-A detailed daily programme will be published closer to the conference.
+* whole-group sessions (keynote addresses);
+* parallel presentations;
+* plenary discussions;
+* poster walk through;
+* practical workshops on specific STACK features;
+* shared breaks and some unstructured time for collaboration.

 ---

 ## Presentation Formats

-The conference will include the traditional paper presentations, lightning talks, and poster presentations, grouped into thematic sessions (see topics below).
+The conference will include the traditional paper presentations, lightning talks, and poster presentations, grouped into thematic sessions.
 Each thematic session will conclude with a 20–30 minute plenary discussion, moderated by the topic chair.
 This will bring together the ideas raised in the paper and lightning talks, allowing for additional questions, comments, and contributions from participants.

 #### Paper Presentations (25 minutes)